What is Anaerobic Fermentation Coffee?

 A5: Temperature, pH, and cherry quality are key.

-Q6: Why is anaerobic fermentation popular?
+Q6: Why is anaerobic fermentation popular?b

 A6: It creates unique, premium flavor profiles sought in specialty markets.